-PSY 321.
+- PSY 321.
 CHILD DEVELOPMENT.
 Covers topics important in child development including prenatal development, infancy, early experience, learning, emotional development, language, cognitive development, moral development, sex-role acquisition, personality and social development including role of family, peers, school and mass media in the socialization process.
 Prerequisite: PSY 202.
 (S-ALT-E).
-3 credits

-PSY 322.
+3 credits - PSY 322.
 ADULT DEVELOPMENT.
 Will focus on issues in adulthood and aging.
 Topics covered include the emergence of adult roles, marriage and family life, predictable life crises, role of work, retirement and leisure, special issues in aging, and the psychological aspects of death, dying and bereavement.
 Prerequisite: PSY 202.
 PSY 321 is strongly recommended.
 (F-ALT-E).
-3 credits

-PSY 323.
+3 credits - PSY 323.
 PSYCHOLOGY OF THE EXCEPTIONAL CHILD AND ADOLESCENT.
 Will survey the behavior needs and characteristics of those children who deviate significantly from the average to require special attention to develop their potential.
 Emphasis will be placed on assessment, patterns of adjustment and some therapeutic strategies.
 Prerequisite: PSY 321.
 (S-ALT-E).
-3 credits

-PSY 325.
+3 credits - PSY 325.
 ADOLESCENT DEVELOPMENT.
 Provides expanded, in-depth coverage of the adolescent period in development.
 In particular, issues of family, relationships, self-concept and identity, delinquency and psychological disorder, and societal risk factors will be covered.
 Prerequisite: PSY 202.
 (F-ALT-O).
-3 credits

-PSY 327.
+3 credits - PSY 327.
 PSYCHOLOGY OF WOMEN.
 This course will provide an overview of contemporary theory and research as it applies to sex and gender differences in biology, development, socialization, cognition, interpersonal relationships, and psychological disorders.
 Prerequisites: PSY 202, 203.
 (F-ALT-E).
-3 credits

-PSY 332.
+3 credits - PSY 332.
 INDUSTRIAL-ORGANIZATIONAL PSYCHOLOGY.
 This course presents a general introduction to the field of industrial and organizational psychology, focusing on the structure and function of organizations and the role they play in our lives.
 Students taking this course will develop an understanding of organizational processes, culture, behavior and productivity, and will be given both a theoretical and applied approach to the field.
 Prerequisites: PSY 202.
 (S-ALT-E).
-3 credits

-PSY 350.
+3 credits - PSY 350.
 DRUGS, BEHAVIOR, AND SOCIETY.
 This course will develop within successful students an in-depth, factual, objective understanding of the use and misuse of legal and illegal drugs in contemporary society, and in sports, as reported in the media, as well as with associated historical antecedents.
 Approaches to both treatment and prevention of addictions will be studied, in addition to the pharmacological activity and long-term effects of various types of drugs (including alcohol).
 Prerequisite PSY 120 and/or Junior standing and/or permission of the instructor.
-3 credits

-PSY 432.
+3 credits - PSY 432.
 PSYCHOLOGY OF PERSONALITY.
 The study of personality development emphasizing the normal individual and his adjustment to his environment.
 Theories of personalities and techniques of measuring personality will be discussed.
 Prerequisites: PSY 202 and PSY 203.
 (F-ALT-E).
-3 credits

-PSY 433.
+3 credits - PSY 433.
 INTRODUCTION TO COUNSELING AND PSYCHOTHERAPY.
 Will survey the major approaches to counseling and psychotherapy.
 Theoretical and research finding will be critiqued.
 Emphasis will be placed on selection and implementation of therapy for different reference groups.
 Prerequisites: PSY 203 and PSY 434.
 (F).
-3 credits

-PSY 434.
+3 credits - PSY 434.
 ABNORMAL PSYCHOLOGY.
 Emphasizes the dynamics of mental illness; diagnostic methods for classifying and understanding the degree of individual maladjustment; levels and focuses of therapeutic intervention.
 Prerequisite: PSY 203.
 (S).
-3 credits

 PSY 435.
 TESTS AND MEASUREMENTS.
 Focuses on the nature and value of psychological instruments, particularly those relevant to an academic setting.
 Critical topics such as cultural relativity, ethics and research considerations will be discussed.
-Prerequisites: PSY 202 and PSY 203.
-Strongly recommended: PSY 321, PSY 322, PSY 434 and SSC 328.
+Prerequisites: PSY 202, PSY 203 and MAT 235.
+Strongly recommended: PSY 434.
 Limited to juniors and seniors.
 (AR).
-3 credits